 What is Peritonitis?

-Peritonitis is an infllammatory condition of the lining of the abdomen, caused by an infection.
+Peritonitis is an inflammatory condition of the lining of the abdomen, caused by an infection.
 The infection can spread rapidly from the peritoneum to the blood and then the organs of the body.
-For this reason it is a medical emergency.
+For this reason, it is a medical emergency.